Administration

 8. If this is a “major” release (see Deprecations), check for and remove code marked as DEPRECATED: to be removed in vX.Y.

 9. Update documentation with release notes from all pull requests newly included in the release.
 Make sure this happens after all pull requests targeted for this milestone have been merged.
 Follow the format for previous releases: add a summary of highlights, and enumerate the pull requests (with PR numbers and authorship attribution) separated by features and bug requests.
 Use the helper notebook in the Celeritas documents repository to automate this.
+Ensure that both the HTML and PDF versions of the documentation build without errors.

 11. If releasing a backported version branch, cherry-pick this documentation commit into the backport branch.